magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 -   Git
 -   Yarn or NPM (depends on your storefront project configuration)

-If you need to do more advanced Cloud tasks, see the [Cloud technologies and requirements][] for the full list of tools you need to fully manage your Cloud project.
+If you need to do more advanced Cloud tasks, see the [Cloud technologies and requirements][] for the full list of tools you need to fully manage the rest of your Cloud project.

 ## Tasks overview